Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 If you think you’ve got what it takes, here are some more Mont Ventoux challenges – in ascending order of craziness:

 - Les Cinglés du Ventoux.
 You’ll need to cycle all three routes (up and down) in a day, in whichever order you like.
-If you complete this, you’ll be doing 72 km of climbing with 4300 meters of vertical gain.
+If you complete this, you’ll be riding 137 kilometres with 4,400 meters of vertical gain.

 - Bicinglette – double the Cingles!
 It requires six ascents and six descents within 24 hours.